-As previously reported on our Current Report on Form 8-K, dated August 20, 2021, upon the approval of the audit committee of our board of directors, Marcum LLP was dismissed as our independent registered public accounting firm, and PwC was engaged as our independent registered public accounting firm since May 29, 2020, our inception as NavSight, whereas PwC served as the independent registered public accounting firm for us, since December 10, 2019, prior to the Closing.
+As previously reported on our Current Report on Form 8-K, dated August 20, 2021, upon the approval of the audit committee of our board of directors, Marcum LLP was dismissed as our independent registered public accounting firm, and PwC was engaged as our independent registered public accounting firm effective August 16, 2021.
+Marcum LLP served as our independent registered public accounting firm since May 29, 2020, our inception as NavSight, whereas PwC served as the independent registered public accounting firm for us, since December 10, 2019, prior to the Closing.
 The audit committee decided to engage PwC because, for accounting purposes, our historical financial statements include a continuation of the financial statements of our business.

 The reports of Marcum LLP on NavSight's financial statements as of December 31, 2020 and for the period from May 29, 2020 (inception) through December 31, 2020 did not contain an adverse opinion or a disclaimer of opinion, and were not qualified or modified as to uncertainties, audit scope or accounting principles, except for an explanatory paragraph in such report regarding substantial doubt about NavSight's ability to continue as a going concern.
-For the period from May 29, 2020 (inception) through December 31, 2020 and the subsequent interim period through August 16, 2021, there were no disagreements between NavSight and Marcum on any matter of accounting principles or procedure, which disagreements, if not resolved to the satisfaction of Marcum, would have caused it to make reference to the subsequent interim period through August 16, 2021, there were no "reportable events" (as defined in Item 304(a)(1)(v) of Regulation S-K under the Exchange Act), except for a material weakness in NavSight's disclosure controls and procedures as a result of NavSight's restatement of its financial statements to reclassify NavSight's warrants as described in the Form 10-K/A filed May 12, 2021.
+For the period from May 29, 2020 (inception) through December 31, 2020 and the subsequent interim period through August 16, 2021, there were no disagreements between NavSight and Marcum on any matter of accounting principles or practices, financial disclosure or auditing scope or procedure, which disagreements, if not resolved to the satisfaction of Marcum, would have caused it to make reference to the subject matter of the disagreements in its reports on NavSight's financial statements for such year.
+For the period from May 29, 2020 (inception) through December 31, 2020 and the subsequent interim period through August 16, 2021, there were no "reportable events" (as defined in Item 304(a)(1)(v) of Regulation S-K under the Exchange Act), except for a material weakness in NavSight's disclosure controls and procedures as a result of NavSight's restatement of its financial statements to reclassify NavSight's warrants as described in the Form 10-K/A filed May 12, 2021.